 Back at the start of the year, you would have paid just under $1,900 per Amazon stock.
-At the time of writing in August 2020, these very same shares are priced at just over $3,000.
-Put simply, had you made an investment at the start of the year and held on to the stocks throughout the pandemic, you would now be looking at gains of 58%.
+At the time of writing in October 2020, these very same shares are priced at just under $3,200.
+Put simply, had you made an investment at the start of the year and held on to the stocks throughout the pandemic, you would now be looking at gains of 68%.

 It is somewhat difficult to envisage Amazon’s good fortunes ending any time soon.
 Not only is its core online retail business growing year-on-year, but it is involved in heaps of other innovative products and services.
 This includes its ever-growing Amazon Prime subscription model, as well as cutting-edge technologies like cloud computing and artificial intelligence.

 2. Boohoo – Catch the Slump Before its LSE Listing (HOLD)

 October 25th – November 1st 2020: Boohoo shares remain pretty much untouched since last week’s edition of our analysis.
 Starting the week at 280p, the shares closed on Friday evening at 279.
 Most importantly, it appears that the markets have finally moved on from the July 2020 Boohoo media scandal surrounding the shares capitulate in a matter of weeks.

 There are very few AIM-listed success stories quite like Boohoo.
 The online retailer – which was only launched in 2006, joined the AIM as recently as 2014.
 Back then, its shares were priced at just 70p – putting it well within the remit of a high-risk penny shares investment.